Manual Filter and Slicer Input in BI Helper

 B. Filter Configuration

-Or you could download the csv template at the top right of the input table, enter the values and upload the file.
+Or download the Excel template at the top right of the input table, enter the values and upload the file.

 If you don't want to apply filters or slicers, leave the Slicer/ Filter Title and Value columns blank.